CA DMV Approved Teen Drivers Ed

 If you have it done much searching yet, let me warn you.
 Googling “California drivers ed” will give you roughly 8 gazillion prospective online course providers.
 The most important thing to look for when you’re deciding is whether the course they offer is CA DMV approved.
 If it isn’t (or you can’t tell right away if it is) move on to the next one.
 Otherwise, you’ll wind up spending money and time and still be no closer to a permit.

-If you’d like to save some time searching, we’ve assembled some of the best DMV approved online traffic school providers all in one place.
+If you’d like to save some time searching, we’ve assembled the best DMV approved online drivers ed providers all in one place.
 We’ve done all the weeding for you.
 All you have to do is pick one and get going.

 Congratulations on getting started with your next first.
 Can’t wait to see you out on the road!